Marc S. Schneider, M.D.

 That said, not every nootropic is right for every person.
 For example, athletes should not take nootropics that WADA (World Anti-Doping Agency) or USADA (United States Anti-Doping Agency) have banned, like phenylpiracetam, and pregnant women should avoid nootropics that can hurt a pregnancy, like high doses of caffeine.

 Amazingly though, a nootropic like choline is great for both athletes and pregnant women.
-On one hand, choline can decrease athletic fatigue and improve performance, while on the other hand, it is crucial for brain development.
+On one hand, choline can decrease athletic fatigue and improve performance, while on the other hand, it can help to support healthy brain development.

 What if I’m not an athlete and I’m not pregnant?